revaturelabs/interviewquestions/Java/Maven/Maven Repositories.md

 <blockquote>

-- It was used to downlaod the dependencies, When there is a need and which was not there in local reposirory.
+- It was used to downlaod the dependencies, When there is a need and which was not there in local repository.
 - It is the default location for maven to download all the project dependency libraries.

 </blockquote>